Do you like to share and reshare meaningful words and images for the enjoyment of your online friends and connections and your personal edification?

 How?
 First, brainstorm all of the questions your customers should ask, but don't.
 Think back to times when customers turned sour -- what miscommunication, error, or faulty expectation caused the problem?
 Get the input of people in customer-facing roles, too: customer support, sales, technical services.
 The more input, the better the output.

-Then, use the information you gather to create an article, ebook, Slidedeck, or report called something like, "10 things I wish I knew before I hired a consultant," or "bought a widget," or "signed up for that service."
+After you've gathered the information from your team and by answering your "Should Haves," use it to create an article, ebook, Slidedeck, or report called something like, "10 things I wish I knew before I hired a consultant," or "bought a widget," or "signed up for that service."
 Promote the piece on social media.
 Send it to your press connections.
 Post it on your website (in plain view, not hidden in your blog).

 When you anticipate and answer the "should asks" in advance, you will provide better experiences, increase reader trust, and move prospects closer to YES.